pazoff/Mycroft-Cat/README.md

  - **Mimic 3:** [Documentation](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/mimic-tts/mimic-3)

 ## Getting Started
-1. Download the files
+1. Download ZIP or `git clone https://github.com/pazoff/Mycroft-Cat.git`
-2. Extract the archive to the Plugins folder of your cheshire cat installation
+2. Extract the archive or copy the cloned folder to the Plugins folder of your cheshire cat installation
-3. Enable the plugin from the Plugins menu of the cheshire cat dashboard
+3. Enable the plugin from the Plugins menu of the Cheshire Cat dashboard

 ## License
 GPL License